This is the

 Cake we had made for Betty on her 84th Birthday, February 26, 2005.

-Betty's Star Being Installed on the
+Betty's Star Being Installed on the Palm Springs Walk of Stars, February 25, 2013

-A first look at Betty's new star on the Palm Springs Walk of Stars on Palm Canyon Dr. in Downtown Palm Springs as it is being installed on the sidewalk on Monday, February 25, 2013.
+new star on the Palm Springs Walk of Stars on Palm Canyon Dr. in

 A closer look at Betty's new star on the Palm Springs Walk of Stars on Palm Canyon Dr. in Downtown Palm Springs as it is being installed.

-The star is located directly across the street from the historic Plaza Theater on Palm Canyon Dr. Betty's star is located right next to Loretta Young's star.
+Canyon Dr. Betty's star is located right next to Loretta Young's star.

 Betty's Star Ceremony,